jackyzha0/quartz/docs/hosting.md

 To add a custom domain, check out [Cloudflare's documentation](https://developers.cloudflare.com/pages/platform/custom-domains/).

 > [!warning]
-> Cloudflare Pages only allows shallow `git` clones so if you rely on `git` for timestamps, it is recommended you either add dates to your frontmatter (see [[authoring content#Syntax]]) or use another hosting provider.
+> Cloudflare Pages performs a shallow clone by default, so if you rely on `git` for timestamps, it is recommended that you add `git fetch --unshallow &&` to the beginning of the build command (e.g., `git fetch --unshallow && npx quartz build`).

 ## GitHub Pages